-In a New Mexico Chapter 7 bankruptcy, the New Mexico federal bankruptcy court will appoint a person called a “bankruptcy trustee” to assess your finances and determine how to resolve your debts under both federal and New Mexico law.
+In a New Mexico Chapter 7 bankruptcy, the New Mexico federal bankruptcy court will appoint a person called a “bankruptcy trustee” to assess your finances and determine how to resolve your debts among your current assets under both federal and New Mexico law.
 The trustee’s staff will examine you and your financial transactions during the previous year.

 - Describe your property